Building a B Corp legacy - our journey to certification

 Director of Operational Excellence at Agilité - a Parella company

 When Agilité - a Parella company was founded in 2018, the vision was clear: to create a company that prioritizes both customer satisfaction and environmental and societal stewardship.
 With a small team, getting everyone on board with this vision was straightforward.
-However, as we expanded into Europe, this became more difficult, as each country in which we operate has its own standards of social and environmental responsibility.
+However, as we expanded into Europe, this became more difficult, as each country we work in has its own standards for social and environmental responsibility.

-In 2019, we began exploring potential certifications to formalize Agility - a Parella company's commitment to responsible business practices, but it was difficult to find something that covered all elements of ESG.
+In 2019, we began exploring potential certifications to formalize Agility - a Parella company's commitment to responsible business practices, but it was difficult to find something that covered all the ESG elements.
 B Corp was the only framework that comprehensively met the company's objectives, although admittedly it was a bit of a mountain to climb.

 In partnership with B Corp consultancy, A Beautiful Green, we carried out an in-depth assessment of our performance in five key areas - governance, workers, community, environment and customers - to establish a baseline, and therefore a foundation for measuring, managing and improving the company's social and environmental impact.